kubernetes/kubernetes/examples/volumes/flexvolume/README.md

 ```
 {
-	"status": "<Success/Failure>",
+	"status": "<Success/Failure/Not supported>",
 	"message": "<Reason for success/failure>",
 	"device": "<Path to the device attached.
-This field is valid only for attach calls>"
+This field is valid only for attach & waitforattach call-outs>"
+	"volumeName": "<Cluster wide unique name of the volume.
+Valid only for getvolumename call-out>"
+	"attached": <True/False (Return true if volume is attached on the node.
+Valid only for isattached call-out)>
 }
 ```

 ### Default Json options

 In addition to the flags specified by the user in the Options field of the FlexVolumeSource, the following flags are also passed to the executable.
+Note: Secrets are passed only to "mount/unmount" call-outs.

 ```
 "kubernetes.io/fsType":"<FS type>",